dojot/dojot/x509-identity-mgmt/README.md

 Certificates issued by the dojot platform are signed by an internal CA, so it is also necessary for the device to recognize the dojot CA as being trusted.
 In a simplified way, the device must have installed the certificate issued to it and the certificate of the CA that signed it.
 The details are part of the [TLS protocol](https://tools.ietf.org/html/rfc5246).

+It is important that you also see the [README](./ejbca/README.md) of the custom EJBCA server for a dojot platform.

 ## Usage

 ### How to obtain a certificate